-The Farellones Formation as defined at its type section east of Santiago consists of a thick series of intermediate and basic lava flows with volcaniclastic rocks and minor ignimbritic flows [Beccar et al., 1986; Vergara et al., 1988].
-Its thickness there is variable, of 1-2 km (Fig. 3b).
-The published K/Ar and 40Ar/39Ar dates as well as U-Pb zircon analyses in the Farellones Formation east of Santiago range from 21.6 to 16.6 Ma [Beccar et al., 1986; Nyström et al., 2003; Deckart et al., 2005].
-Elsewhere the Farellones Formation may exceed thicknesses of 2 km and span ages from Middle to Late Miocene [Charrier et al., 2002].
-The age of the Farellones Formation is also variable at the regional scale.
-Unconformable volcanic rocks as old as 25.2 Ma are attributed to the Farellones Formation to the North of Santiago, at 32°-33°S [Munizaga and Vicente, 1982].
+attributed to the Farellones Formation to the north of Santiago, at 32°S-33°S [Munizaga and Vicente, 1982].
 The Farellones Formation is also correlated southward with rocks of the Teniente Volcanic Complex (at ~34°S latitude), which have K/Ar ages ranging from 14.4 to 6.5 Ma [Kay et al., 2005].
-The large uncertainties on the age of the Farellones Formation may stem from diachronism concomitant with progression of unconformities, suggesting a North-to-South propagation of the onset of shortening deFormation [Charrier et al., 2005].
+The large uncertainties on the age of the Farellones Formation may stem from diachronism concomitant with progression of unconformities, suggesting a north-to-south propagation of the onset of shortening deformation [Charrier et al., 2005].

-The section in Figs. 3b and 3c suggests that the shortening deformation in the western Principal Cordillera has occurred after deposition of most, but perhaps not all, of the Abanico Formation.
+[22] The section in Figures 3b and 3c suggests that the shortening deformation in the western Principal Cordillera has occurred after deposition of most, but perhaps not all, of the Abanico Formation.
 However, it could not have started after the deposition of the basal layers of the Farellones Formation.
-So conservatively the onset of the shortening deformation is probably in the Late Oligocene to the Early Miocene (~25-22 Ma) and strictly not later than 21.6 Ma, consistent with the age inferred by Charrier et al. [2002] for the onset of the regional shortening (interpreted by these authors as tectonic inversion) in the Abanico Formation.
+So conservatively the onset of the shortening deformation is probably in the late Oligocene to the early Miocene (\sim 25-22 Ma) and strictly not later than 21.6 Ma, consistent with the age inferred by Charrier et al. [2002] for the onset of the regional shortening (interpreted by these authors as tectonic inversion) in the Abanico Formation.
 Besides, most of the incision of the Farellones Plateau by the Mapocho-Molina and Maipo-Colorado rivers has occurred after the Farellones Formation has been entirely deposited, so significantly later than the initiation of the shortening.

 However, assigning a precise age for the inception of this incision from the published data is difficult, because of the stratigraphic uncertainty associated with the top of the Farellones Formation.
-Besides, apatite fission track ages documented the western Principal Cordillera provide no further constraint, because they fit well with depositional ages of the Abanico and Farellones Formations [Farias et al., 2008).
-However, the young ages of lavas and plutons in the high-elevated mining districts of Los Bronces and El Teniente (porphyry copper deposits intruding the Farellones Formation) suggest that significant river incision has occurred after 5 Ma [Farias et al., 2008].
+Besides, apatite fission track ages documented the western Principal Cordillera provide no further constraint, because they fit well with depositional ages of the Abanico and Farellones formations [Farías et al., 2008].
+However, the young ages of lavas and plutons in the high-elevation mining districts of Los Bronces and El Teniente (porphyry copper deposits intruding the Farellones Formation) suggest that significant river incision has occurred after 5 Ma [Farías et al., 2008].
 So, conservatively, the incision of the Farellones Plateau could not have started earlier than ~16 Ma and it is still in progress, so occurring at a minimum long-term average rate of 0.125 mm/yr.
 Regardless of its rate, the young spectacular incision of the Farellones Plateau suggests that the shortening process associated with the West Andean Front has continued until the present.